 Los Angeles Aerial Rapid Transit (LA ART) is a proposal for an aerial rapid transit gondola system that could connect Los Angeles Union Station and Dodger Stadium.
-LA ART offers the capacity to move approximately 5,500 people per hour per direction using a quiet, safe, environmentally friendly, and proven zero-emission technology.
+LA ART’s proposal offers the capacity to move approximately 5,500 people per hour per direction, using a quiet, safe, environmentally friendly, and proven zero-emission technology.

 Dodger Stadium is one of the region’s most visited venues; however, there are no permanent transit connections to the venue.
 Currently, the Dodger Stadium Express buses provide a connection between Union Station and Dodger Stadium on game days only.
 With LA ART’s ability to overcome grade and elevation issues, while providing safe, environmentally-friendly, and high-capacity transit connectivity, the LA ART plan proposes to link the Dodger Stadium property to the region’s rapidly growing regional transit system at Union Station.

-The LA ART proposal reduces congestion in the neighborhoods surrounding Dodger Stadium and on the 110 freeway.
-By connecting to Union Station, LA ART can tie the Stadium into the region’s public transit system, including the commuter rail operated by Metrolink as well as key connections operated by the Los Angeles County Metropolitan Transportation Authority (Metro), including the Red, Gold, and Purple lines, as well as numerous bus lines.
+The LA ART proposal reduces congestion in the neighborhoods surrounding Dodger Stadium and on SR-110.
+By connecting to Union Station, LA ART can tie the Stadium into the region’s public transit system, including the commuter rail operated by Metrolink as well as key connections operated by the Los Angeles County Metropolitan Transportation Authority (Metro), including the B (Red), L (Gold), and D (Purple) lines, as well as numerous bus lines.
 With these connections, the LA ART proposal can increase mobility options with beneficial contributions to the economy and the environment.
-Metro’s Regional Connector system with connections to Metro’s Blue and Expo lines, currently under construction, is forecasted to begin operations in 2022, further increasing ridership at Metro’s Union Station hub.
+Metro’s Regional Connector system with connections to Metro’s A (Blue) and E (Expo) lines, currently under construction, is forecasted to begin operations in 2022, further increasing ridership at Metro’s Union Station hub.

 The LA ART project was proposed by Aerial Rapid Transit Technologies LLC (ARTT), an entity created by McCourt Global in 2018 when the unsolicited proposal was submitted to Metro’s Office of Extraordinary Innovation (OEI).
 After approving ARTT’s proposal for further review, Metro agreed to act as the lead agency for the California Environmental Quality Act (CEQA) environmental impact report for ARTT’s proposed aerial rapid transit gondola system that can connect Union Station to Dodger Stadium.
 Metro and ARTT are working together to further consider the details for an innovative mobility partnership for the LA ART project, and ARTT has reconfirmed its financial support for all costs of the CEQA process including reimbursement of Metro expenses.